sridharv/stencil/README.md

 # Stencil - Simple code templating for Go

 Stencil generates specialized versions of Go packages by replacing types.
+This is a prototype of [this proposal](https://www.laddoo.net/p/stencil).
+It will have bugs and only supports a subset of the features in the proposal.

 Given a package with an interface `A`, stencil can generate a new package with all uses of `A` replaced by `int` (or any other type).
-The generated package is stored in the topmost vendor directory of the repo.
+The generated package is stored in the closest vendor directory of the repo.
 If no such directory exists, one is created.

 ## Installation